TomNicholas/Python-for-Scientists/README.md

 Intended for students and researchers in the sciences who want to get the most out of the open-source Python ecosystem.
+Aims to provide a list of tools useful for common tasks for scientists, without mentioning things which they are unlikely ever to need (e.g. authentication, databases, networking, NLP).

 There is a section of [must-haves for beginners](#beginners-recommendations).